Here you are, super excited and quite proud of your content-driven Drupal website that:

 You don't have you!

-Your content “load” and your Drupal website's complex architecture can remain “unharmed” while you continue to dream big in terms of page loading super speed if you implement these 10 techniques to speed your Drupal website's performance:
+Your content “load” and your Drupal website's complex architecture can remain “unharmed” while you continue to dream big in terms of page loading super speed if you implement these 10 techniques to speed your Drupal performance:

 1. Is Your Site Running on The Latest Version of Drupal?